 What is almost 100% the case is that at some point the original body shell painted yellow from XKC047 that ran at Lemans 1953 has finished up on chassis XKC011 and the current owner has agreed with this.

 As it turns out it was XKC011 that originally had the vents in the door and LH side and it is this bodyshell that did run at Lemans 1954 being a green shell with yellow stripe that is now fitted to chassis XKC012

 later stamped by the factory XKC047.
-The owner of XKC011 has also agrees with this.
+The owner of XKC011 has also agreed with this.

 Establishing what has happenned completey may or may not ever be discovered.

-If any person wants to contact me I can provide copies of all documentation etc
+If any person wants to contact me I can provide copies of all documentation.

 The history on the 3 cars XKC011, XKC012 and XKC047 is very close to being completely solved and the actual story will amaze you.
 As they say "Fact is stranger than fiction"